Entrainment in Resolved, Dry Thermals: Introduction

 \subsection{Analytic Theory of Thermals}

 \note{In this subsection we review the classic similarity theory of S57.
-This theory does not invoke the kinematic constraint \eqnref{turner1}, but instead assumes a geometric similarity between states of the thermal at different times, leading to the similarity constraints ~\eqnref{scorer_z} and \eqnref{scorer_w} below.
+This theory does not invoke the \newnote{relation} \eqnref{turner1}, but instead assumes a geometric similarity between states of the thermal at different times, leading to the similarity constraints ~\eqnref{scorer_z} and \eqnref{scorer_w} below.
 These similarity constraints contain dimensionless constants which must be determined empirically.
-Though these constants can themselves be constrained by invoking \eqnref{turner1} or the vertical momentum equation \citep[e.g.][]{escudier1973, turner1964b}, we nonetheless use the S57 theory to describe our thermals, for the sake of connecting with much of the previous literature.
-We discuss further possible elaborations to the S57 theory in the conclusions.}
+Though these constants can themselves be constrained by invoking \eqnref{turner1} or the vertical momentum equation \citep[e.g.][]{escudier1973, turner1964b}, we nonetheless use the S57 theory to describe our thermals, for the sake of connecting with previous literature.
+We discuss possible elaborations to the S57 theory in the conclusions.}

-The S57 theory describes a `self-similar' thermal which is fully turbulent and has `forgotten' its initial conditions, and whose shape at any given time must be geometrically similar to its shape at any other time. \note{\footnote{This self-similar solution is supposed to hold until the thermal interacts with an environmental boundary, discontinuity, or additional lengthscale, e.g., the thermal size becomes comparable to a scaleheight, or the thermal approaches the tropopause in the atmosphere or a boundary in experiments or simulations.}} From this self-similarity condition S57 deduces that the thermal's height $z$ must be linearly related to its radius $r$ as \beqn z-z_0 = nr \eeqn for constant $n$ and some suitably chosen `virtual origin' $z_0$.
+The S57 theory describes a `self-similar' thermal whose shape at any given time must be geometrically similar to its shape at any other time.\note{\footnote{This self-similar solution is supposed to hold until the thermal interacts with an environmental boundary, discontinuity, or additional lengthscale, e.g., the thermal size becomes comparable to a scaleheight, or the thermal approaches the tropopause in the atmosphere or a boundary in experiments or simulations.}} From this self-similarity condition S57 deduces that the thermal's height $z$ must be linearly related to its radius $r$ as \beqn z-z_0 = nr \eeqn for constant $n$ and some suitably chosen `virtual origin' $z_0$.
 This equation just describes the cone traced out by the flanks of the thermal as it rises.